Archibald Murray: Family

 In 1890 he married Caroline Helen Sweet; they had one son.
 Following the death of his first wife he married Mildred Georgina Dooner in 1912.

-Culture references
+Cultural references

 Murray was unsympathetically portrayed by Donald Wolfit in the cinema film Lawrence of Arabia as a stereotypical blimpish British general, obsessed with artillery.

 Mount Murray in the Canadian Rockies was named in his honor in 1918.